cosmos/sdk-tutorials/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 <HighlightBox type="info">

-The default consensus mechanism available when developing with the SDK is the [Tendermint Core](https://docs.tendermint.com/v0.34/tendermint-core/).
+The default consensus mechanism available when developing with the SDK is CometBFT, which is based on [Tendermint Core](https://docs.tendermint.com/v0.34/tendermint-core/).

 </HighlightBox>